 When you eat foods containing regular digestible starches, like for example a freshly baked potato, your body releases insulin in order to deal with the sudden spike in blood sugar.
 But because resistant starch passes through your system virtually undigested, this sudden spike in blood sugar doesn’t happen, and your body won’t have to release a lot of insulin in order to deal with it.

 You can look at it like this: When you eat resistant starch, instead of sending your blood sugar on a roller-coaster ride – which is what happens when you eat a freshly baked potato – it goes instead on a perfectly manageable stroll up and over a gently rolling hill.

-The more strolls over gently rolling hills your blood sugar goes on, the less insulin will be required to deal with sugar in your blood.
+The more strolls over gently rolling hills your blood sugar goes on, the less insulin is required to deal with the sugar in your blood.
 So you will have less insulin circulating in your bloodstream at any given time.
 This makes your cells more sensitive to insulin.